Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Multi-unit SPP Mechanisms

-\nc{In this section, we show that our pricing rule as well as our proof technique generalizes to multi-unit settings.
-Specifically, we assume that there are $\hu\ge 1$ identical units of an item and $n$ unit-demand buyers.
-Similar to the previous section, valuation of buyer $i\in [n]$ for getting allocated is independently drawn from distribution $F_i$ where distributions are public knowledge.}
+{In this section, we show that our pricing rules as well as our proof techniques generalize to the multi-unit settings.
+The principles underlying our pricing rules and the structure of the overall proof remain the same, while the actual proof itself is rather involved, requiring a few neat combinatorial lemmas.

-\textbf{SPM in Multi-unit Settings:} The description of SPM for the general matroidal setting was already presented in Section~\ref{sec:model}.
+In the multi-unit setting, there are $\hu \ge 1$ identical units of an item and $n$ unit-demand buyers.
+Similar to the previous section, the value of buyer $i\in [n]$ for being allocated is independently drawn from distribution $F_i$, where distributions are public knowledge.
+Note that under the SPP mechanism with price $\bp$, we approach buyers in decreasing order of prices and offer them a take-it-or-leave-it offer.
+Then, we continue selling the items until either the supply runs out or all buyers have been approached.

-\nc{The following is the main result of this section.}
+{The following is the main result of this section.}